killvxk/qengine/README.md

 • NIST STS-2.1.2 SP800-22 Rev1a Tests
 -----------------------------------------
-- Note: polycXOR in its basis element, being a rolling XOR / ADD / SUB Algorithm relying on control-flow confusion, Fails nearly all NIST STS-2.1.2 SP800-22 Rev1a tests for Actual Cryptographic Security
+- Note: XOR in its basis element, being a rolling XOR / ADD / SUB Algorithm relying on control-flow confusion, Fails nearly all NIST STS-2.1.2 SP800-22 Rev1a tests for Actual Cryptographic Security

 • Given an Input Dataset of A Default Windows 11 Jpeg Logo Image File ::=

-- polycXOR Encryption Scored a 3 / 15 in the test-suite
+- XOR Encryption Scored a 3 / 15 in the test-suite

-- polyc128_streamonly Mode: Scored a 13 / 15 in the test-suite
+- 128_streamonly Mode: Scored a 13 / 15 in the test-suite

 - aes128-CTR Mode: Scored a 13 / 15 in the test-suite
 <img src="https://i.imgur.com/RCSnNdF.png" alt="qengine">